Purple Frog Facts

 Purple Frog Distribution, Habitat, and Ecology

-Not at all surprisingly, the amazing and reclusive Purple Frog inhabits a very specific portion of the world.
-This consists of the majority of the Western Ghats, in India, in Asia.
-However, even this represents an expansion of its previously supposed range of habitation.
+There, the moderately diminutive fauna inhabits a territorial range that consists of the majority of the Western Ghats, in the country of India, in Even this region of presence, however, currently represents an expansion of its previously supposed range of habitation.

 The creature also inhabits every habitat type within the mountain range.
 This occurs due to the simple fact that the amphibian lives virtually its entire life underground.
 There, it feeds on a variety of insects, with its diet predominantly consisting of numerous termites.